newtonne/lctl/README.md

 ## Features

 - Easy CLI management of launchd user agents
-- Written in bash and compatible with bash 3.2 (pre-installed version in macOS)
+- Written in bash and compatible with bash 3.2+ (pre-installed version in macOS)
-- Bash tab-completion for commands and agents
+- Tab-completion support for bash and zsh
 - No dependencies required beyond a base macOS install
-- Tested on macOS 10.15 Catalina
+- Tested on macOS 15 Sequoia but should be compatible with older versions too

 ![GIF showing lctl usage](lctl-demo.gif)